 The Robert Englert Fellowship

 Dr. Robert Englert was an integral part of Molloy’s faculty for many years, and his passion for helping students stands out in the minds of many to this day.
 By pioneering The Robert Englert Fellowship, Dr. Robert Hayes '70, founder of The Coalition for the Homeless, is able to do his part as an alumnus to “pay it forward” while at the same time highlight a man who spent much of his life inspiring others to look more closely at humanitarian and social issues.
 This fellowship helps place motivated Molloy students in fellowship/internship positions within institutions where they can succeed.
-Cara Salvatore, a recent recipient of the fellowship, spent an exciting summer working with the Medicare Rights Center in Manhattan.
-Following Cara's success, other amazing opportunities await deserving students in the coming years!
-For more information, contact the Stanner Alumni Center at (718) 441-9210.
+Cara Salvatore '13, a recipient of the fellowship, spent an exciting summer working with the Medicare Rights Center in Manhattan.
+Following Cara's success, other opportunities await deserving students in the coming years.

 The Brian Fallon Scholarship Fund